Introduction to Coil Building

 $175.00

-Coil Building is one of the oldest forms of ceramic construction and has been practiced by various artisans all over the globe since long before written history.
-In this two day Weekend Intensive we will cover all the basic skills and techniques to utilize this easy and quick way to make functional and decorative objects.
+Coil building is one of the oldest forms of ceramic construction and has been used by various artisans all over the globe since long before written history.
+In this two-day Weekend Intensive, we will cover all the basic skills and techniques to utilize this easy and quick way to make functional and decorative objects.

 Quantity: